 Staying the course on the goals of the European Green Deal and related policy initiatives in a fast-changing context, the EU needs innovative and agile governance models and tools that enable sustainable prosperity and competitiveness.
 To this end, it is crucial to invest in R&I that delivers evidence-based knowledge and tools, which support decision-making processes and designing effective policy mixes that enable the twin green and digital transitions engaging society at large in a just manner ensuring that no one is left behind.
 R&I activities under this destination intend to assist policymakers (from the local to the global level) in dealing with complexity and to enable them to introduce science-based arguments for social debates, to compare options for action and to make evidence-based decisions.
 A higher degree of coordination and convergence across the scientific community and other networks channelling evidence-based knowledge for policymaking will be promoted.
-Some of the R&I activities will support the development of sustainable, circular and inclusive bioeconomy and its bio-based sectors in line with the bioeconomy strategy and the communication on biotechnology and biomanufacturing in the EU [as well as the forthcoming new European biotech act].
+Some of the R&I activities will support the development of sustainable, circular and inclusive bioeconomy and its bio-based sectors in line with the bioeconomy strategy237 and the communication on biotechnology and biomanufacturing in the EU238 as well as the forthcoming new European biotech act239.
 New knowledge and innovations will support the common agricultural policy (CAP) and related EU initiatives, focusing specifically on reinforcing farmers' position in the value chains, as well as rewarding farmers that work with nature, preserving biodiversity and natural ecosystems and helping to decarbonise the economy on the way to net-zero by 2050.
 R&I activities will also contribute to boosting the attractiveness of agriculture and the links between the farming community, in particular young farmers, and the society at large.

-Data and intelligence provided by environmental observations are key for assessing the state of the planet, including its biodiversity and the pollution of its air, soils and waters, thus supporting the EU biodiversity strategy for 2030, the Nature Restoration Law, the EU zero pollution action plan [and the announced European Ocean Pact].
+Data and intelligence provided by environmental observations are key for assessing the state of the planet, including its biodiversity and the pollution of its air, soils and waters, thus supporting the EU biodiversity strategy for 2030240, the Nature Restoration Law241, the EU zero pollution action plan242 and the announced European Ocean Pact.
 R&I and related coordinating activities under this destination will improve environmental observing systems and provide Earth Intelligence, i.e. targeted and actionable environmental knowledge and insights, that will support policymakers, society and economy in navigating the transformative changes required by the European Green Deal.
 Towards these ends, technological solutions and data governance models will be advanced in order to make environmental data more available, accessible, usable and inter-operable at European and global level.
 Some topics under this destination support the Group on Earth Observations (GEO), which is an international partnership that aims at delivering Earth Intelligence to decision makers at all levels.
-It offers a unique forum for international cooperation and the opportunity to scale-up solutions developed in Europe and other regions of the globe, in particular under the European programme Copernicus, advancing adc-dffc-411b-8cd6-b52417514cb3 en (europa.eu)
+It offers a unique forum for international cooperation and the opportunity to scale-up solutions developed in Europe and other regions of the globe, in particular under the European programme Copernicus, advancing the implementation of the UNFCCC Paris Agreement, the https://commission.europa.eu/document/download/e6cd4328-673c-4e7a-8683- f63ffb2cf648_en?filename=Political%20Guidelines%202024-2029_EN.pdf